 Here are the highlights for you to understand about Beneficial Ownership

 - The regulation impacts all legal entities opening or maintaining accounts at any financial institution.

-- Legal entities will need to identify and attest to all ultimate beneficial owner(s) that meet specific requirements as well as a controlling person (e.g., Chief Executive Officer, Chief Financial Officer, Chief Operating Officer, Managing Member, General Partner, President, Vice President or Treasurer).
+- Legal entities must identify and attest to ultimate beneficial owners who meet specific requirements and a controlling person.
+This includes top executives like CEO, CFO, COO, Managing Member, General Partner, President, VP, or Treasurer.

-- Dime Community Bank will collect information regarding the ultimate beneficial owner(s) and control person of legal entities whether or not they have a personal relationship with the Bank.
+- Dime Community Bank collects information on ultimate beneficial owners and control persons of legal entities.
+The collection is done regardless of a personal relationship with the Bank.